 Plan your financial capacity early; we recommend exploring financial options at least a year before you intend to start your studies.

-So, what are the options for
+So, what are the options for financing your MBA?

 1. CJBS and University of Cambridge scholarships